ivuorinen/starred/README.md

 - [nicoverbruggen/phpmon](https://github.com/nicoverbruggen/phpmon) - Lightweight, native Mac menu bar app that helps you manage multiple PHP installations, locate config files and more.
 Also interacts with Laravel Valet.
 - [rsyncOSX/RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) - A macOS GUI for rsync.
 Compiled for macOS Big Sur and later
 - [sindresorhus/Actions](https://github.com/sindresorhus/Actions) - ⚙️ Supercharge your shortcuts
+- [tombonez/noTunes](https://github.com/tombonez/noTunes) - A simple macOS application that will prevent iTunes or Apple Music from launching.

 ## TypeScript